 The statue was unveiled by then Governor of the Straits Settlements Frederick Weld on 27 June 1887 on the occasion of Queen Victoria’s Golden Jubilee.
 It originally stood at the Padang – a popular open field for sports, games and other events – facing the sea, between St Andrew’s Road and Connaught Drive.
 However, as the statue was often struck by footballs and was used as a seat by spectators to gain a vantage view of a game at the Padang, the authorities felt that a more dignified location was required.4

 Move to Empress Place

-A semi-circular colonnade of the Italian Doric order framed the statue, and in front of it, a marble-lined pool was constructed with fountain jets.
-With two rows of flower vases around the pool to add colour to the classical setting, the statue was placed such that Raffles faced the site that he was assumed to have landed, at the mouth of the Singapore River.
-It was also carefully positioned axially with respect to the centre of the clock tower of the Victoria Memorial Hall.3
+A semi-circular colonnade of the Italian Doric order framed the Raffles statue, while a marble-lined pool with fountain jets sat in front of it.6 There were also two rows of flower vases around the pool, which added colour to the classical setting.
+The statue faces the site where Raffles was assumed to have landed, at the mouth of the Singapore River.
+It was also carefully positioned axially with respect to the centre of the clock tower of the Victoria Memorial Hall.7

 World War II

-1. Edwards, N., & Keys, P. (1988).
-Singapore: A guide to buildings, streets, places.
-Singapore: Times Books International, pp. 377—378.
-(Call no.: RSING 915.957 EDW-[TRA]); Ramachandra, S. (1961).
-Singapore landmarks: Past and present.
-Singapore: D. Moore, pp. 1–5.
+1. Norman Edwards and Peter Keys, Singapore: A Guide to Buildings, Streets, Places (Singapore: Times Books International, 1988), 377–78 (Call no. RSING 915.957 EDW-[TRA]); S. Ramachandra, Singapore Landmarks, Past and Present (Singapore: Eastern Universities Press, 1961), 1–5.
 (Call no. RCLOS 959.57 RAM)

-The information in this article is valid as at 2003 and correct as far as we are able to ascertain from our sources.
+The information in this article is valid as at July 2020 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.